Well, the windows & frames have for the time being, Won!

 There is about 16" of this plastic tubing.

-The tubing is just there to get a differential pressure from outside the hull to inside the hull.
+The tubing is just there to get a differential pressure from outside

 This tube slowly releases air and fills with water.